kaist-cp/helpdesk/README.md

 #### After meeting

-- When every meeting is over, write action items in the corresponding Zulip topics (Team channels or DM).
+- When every meeting is over, write action items in the corresponding Zulip topics (Team streams or DM).

 - Guidelines for organizing action items.